Historic Fairfax County Courthouse: Antebellum courthouse

 Attorneys generally rented rooms in the Willcoxon hotel near the courthouse and used them as their offices, advertising their services in the Alexandria Gazette.
 The town of Providence was called Fairfax Court House during the Civil War years, until it was incorporated as the Town of Fairfax in 1875.
 By the beginning of the nineteenth century, the land around the courthouse had been leveled and a fence was erected around the property.
 By December 1802 local officials deemed it necessary to create legislation to forbid sellers of liquors to set up booths on the public lot.
 In 1803 a plan was presented to the court for a poorhouse.
 One was soon erected, and land was set aside for its use.
 Gallows were erected at "Race Field" on the east side of the house occupied by Patrick McCarty on land owned by Richard Ratcliffe.
 In 1810 after the old jail located on the courthouse grounds burned, the new jail was built at a cost of $2, 486.

 In general, the cases presented before the county justices were often an indication of the tenor of the times and of a personal nature.
 For example, John Hugely appeared before the court with two witnesses who testified that the upper part of his left ear had been bitten off in a fight.
-Another man, William Johnston was accused of stealing one linen shirt, one pair of pantaloons, one shawl, and one pair of stockings, and was sentenced to ten lashes at the public whipping post.
-One major source of income for Fairfax residents come from selling or hiring out their excess slaves.
+Another man, William Johnston, was accused of stealing one linen shirt, one pair of pantaloons, one shawl, and one pair of stockings, and was sentenced to ten lashes at the public whipping post.
+One major source of income for Fairfax residents come from selling or hiring out the enslaved people they owned.
 Frequent slave auctions were also held at the front door of the Fairfax courthouse.
 In 1800, the Reverend Jeremiah Moore, no longer confined to jail, was granted permission to preach in the courthouse; in 1801 blacks were forbidden to play fives or other games within the enclosure.
 As construction of turnpike roads linking Alexandria and Washington to the Shenandoah Valley took place, activity that centered in Fairfax County's courthouse square increased.
 On the courthouse grounds, businessmen mingled with others who came merely to exchange news and see friends.
 In the nineteenth century, much of the social and economic life of rural Virginia grew up around the monthly or quarterly "court days".